How AI Is Learning to Feel Pain and What That Means for Humanity

 If machines learn to flinch, to recoil, to guard themselves the way a hand snatches back from a flame…what does that say about where we’re heading?
 What does it say about what we call “intelligence,” or “life,” or even “empathy”?

 This isn’t a story to sprint through, so buckle up.
-It’s one you approach slowly, like touching a bruise to see if it still hurts.
-So let’s step into it with our eyes wide open.
+It’s one I wanted to approach slowly, like touching a bruise to see if it still hurts (I don’t know why I do that, obviously, it’s going to hurt).

 Why Would We Teach AI to Feel Pain in the First Place?